 Join Katie Rodgers, LCSW & RYT-200 at Noda Yoga(3201 North Davidson Street, above Cabo Fish Taco) every Thursday at 9:30am and every other Sunday at 5pm for a 75-minute Restorative Yoga Class.
 No prior experience is needed and this type of yoga can accommodate all body types.
-Katie is now Level 1 Certified “Relax and Renew®” through Judith Hanson Lasater.
+Katie is a “Relax and Renew® Advanced Trainer” through Judith Hanson Lasater.

 Restorative Yoga is best described as “conscious relaxation.”
 This type of yoga is the most effective in calming and relaxing the body which in turn, relaxes and settles the mind.
 So often our bodies operate from the sympathetic nervous system which is responsible for keeping us alert as well as preparing for incoming stressors.
 This is that “fight, flight, or freeze” mode the we have all experienced.
 Our bodies can handle being in this mode, however it is not equipped to be here ALL the time.
 The parasympathetic nervous system is responsible for our rest, rejuvenation, and relaxation.
 It is beneficial to tap into this system more than we do.